Israel observes day of mourning for festival dead

 Israel has observed a day of mourning for 45 people crushed to death at a Jewish religious festival, with flags lowered to half-staff and questions raised about accountability for one of the country’s worst civilian disasters.

-Israeli media estimated that some 100,000 people attended the event on Friday, numbers that underscored a relaxing of coronavirus restrictions in a country that had sped ahead of others in its vaccination rollout.
+Israeli media estimated that 100,000 people attended the event on Friday, numbers that underscored a relaxing of coronavirus restrictions in a country that has sped ahead of others in its vaccination rollout.

-Questions were being raised as to whether the government and police had been reluctant to limit the crowd size at the site – labelled hazardous years ago by state inspectors – so as not to anger influential ultra-Orthodox rabbis and politicians.
+Questions were raised about whether the government and police had been reluctant to limit the crowd size at the site – labelled hazardous years ago by state inspectors – so as not to anger influential ultra-Orthodox rabbis and politicians.

 “A thorough inquiry is required,” Culture Minister Hili Tropper told Kan public radio.